NewcastleRSE/rse-team-website/README.md

 # RSE Team Website

 ## Editing
 To edit the details on your staff page, simply update `_team/your-name.md` and commit.
 After a few minutes, the website will update automatically.
+Ensure you have a photo listed in the images directory.

 ## Local Development